-PAOVI - Pulse Accumulator A Overflow Interrupt enable
+- 0 = interrupt inhibited

-1 = interrupt requested if PAOVF is set
+- 1 = interrupt requested if PAOVF is set

-PAI - Pulse Accumulator Input Interrupt enable
+- PAI Pulse Accumulator Input Interrupt enable

+- 0 = interrupt inhibited

-1 = interrupt requested if PAIF is set
+- 1 = interrupt requested if PAIF is set

 PAFLG - Pulse Accumulator A Flag Register

 Read or write anytime.
 When the TFFCA bit in the TSCR register is set, any access to the PACNT register will clear all the flags in the PAFLG register.